 - Participate in a Faculty Member's Ongoing Research Project to develop skills in project management (e.g., IRB applications, subject recruitment and assessment, data management and analysis).

 Resources Services Administration (HRSA) Geriatric Workforce Enhancement Program

-The NNEGEC is one of 48 programs funded through the Health Resources and Services Administration's Geriatrics Workforce Enhancement Program (GWEP) to the Dartmouth Centers for Health and Aging.
+The NNEGEC is one of 48 programs funded through the Health Resources and Services Administration's Geriatrics Workforce Enhancement Program (GWEP) to the Geriatric Center of Excellence.

 This work, in part, focuses on transforming systems of care through a model developed at Dartmouth called GITT-PC Geriatric Interprofessional Team Transformation in Primary Care.
 The model focuses on task reallocation and maximizing every team members role on the team to implement 4 Medicare reimbursable services including: the Medicare Annual Wellness Visit, Transitional Care Management, Advance Care planning codes and Chronic Care Management.

 Rural Primary Care Perspectives on the Impact of the COVID-19 Pandemic on Food Insecurity

 Principle Investigators: Kayla Hatchell (Geisel MS4); Meaghan Kennedy, MD, MPH; Maureen Boardman MSN, FNP-C; Chelsea Canavan, MSPH